I questioned success my whole life.

 What Are Customer Success Metrics?

-Customer success metrics and KPIs are the metrics marketers and their managers can track to see if they are working effectively, how well a customer is doing with What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does…, What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key…, and recommending the product to others.
+Customer success metrics and KPIs are the metrics marketers and their managers can track to see if they are working effectively, how well a customer is doing with product adoption, retention, and recommending the product to others.
 They are fundamental to establishing processes that will maximize the lifetime value of your customer relationships.
-When properly tracked, customer success metrics can give you insights into critical areas like customer What is churn?
-Churn refers to a customer cancelling their subscription to your products or services.
-It is a common metric among especially SaaS(service as a subscription) businesses.
-Churn exists…, adoption rates, product satisfaction, and more.
+When properly tracked, customer success metrics can give you insights into critical areas like customer churn, adoption rates, product satisfaction, and more.

 What Are The 5 Most Important Metrics For Performance of The Products?